AyrA/CommandoCheatTool/docs/Levels.md

 ### Secrets

-At the vers start is a springboard in the ground when you walk left.
+At the very start is a springboard in the ground when you walk left.
-Do not continue to walk left midair because you could accidentally exit the level.
+Do not continue to walk left midair because you could accidentally fall out of the level.

 The wall to the left of the guy you have to fight contains a secret.

-In the top of the watch tower with the button you can exit through the wall on the left and jump on the roof of the inital building.
+In the top of the watch tower with the button you can exit through the wall on the left and jump on a small roof of the inital building.

 ## Level 10: Desert